What you can bring into the UK depends on whether you’re travelling from within or outside the European Union.

 If you’re coming back to the UK from outside the EU and you don’t declare food that’s not allowed, it will be taken away.
 You could face severe delays and face possible charge and prosecution.

-You can appeal for compensation if you believe your products shouldn’t have been taken away.
+You can appeal for compensation if you think your products shouldn’t have been taken away.